aha-project/aha-project.github.io/index.md

  * --bigfont : use 18pt font instead of the default 12pt font (good for demos)
  * scorefile=scorefile.csv : use the scorefile specified after the equals sign
  * inputFile=inputFile.csv : use the inputFile specified after the equals sign
- * lowVulnThreshold=25 : use the integer after the equals as the minimum node score to get a low vulnerability score (green)
- * medVulnThreshold=15 : use the integer after the equals as the minimum node score to get a medium vulnerability score (yellow)

 Example of AHA-GUI running: